 Economy 7 meters offer a discounted rate on electricity during set ‘off-peak’ hours, but then charge a much higher rate for an electricity used outside of these times.
 An Economy 7 tariff is often a good option for shift workers who use a lot of electricity during at night, as the off peak hours are set across seven night-time hours.

-For more information on Economy 7 deals, check out Everything you need to know about Economy 7.
+For more information on Economy 7 deals, check out Will you save money with an Economy 7 electricity meter?.